diamondap/ic/README.md

 adapted to work with any data sets.
 One of the principles of this project is to allow you to specify much of your ETL process through simple configuration, and then allow custom transformations with Ruby.

+This project provides the data behind the clarity web-based query ui.
+Clarity at https://github.com/diamondap/clarity